blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 - Characters may die after a single wrong move or bad roll of the dice
 - Some monsters and situations are guaranteed to wipe out a party lacking creativity and caution
 - Players seek out the adventure, as it won't come to them
-- XP is earned by completing quests, killing monsters, and gaining gold pieces
+- XP is earned by completing quests, killing monsters, and gaining gold pieces by looting or selling loot(1GP=1XP)
-- XP is divided up among the entire party
+- XP is divided up among the entire party.
+This means if a party of 3 gains 300XP, each adventurer earns 100XP

 ### The setting
-We begin in the port city of Chaur, a crowd eagerly clambering onto a ship, ready to travel to a distant port in the city of Southhorn.
+We begin in the port city of Chaur on the island of Ferrus, a crowd eagerly clambering onto a ship, ready to travel to a distant port in the continental city of Southhorn.
 Southhorn had been a haven for bandits, mercenaries, and other rogues until very recently the kingdom of Inglewood had reached a peace agreement with the Federation of Omaria and focused their army to take the city back by force.
 The party is being summoned by Southhorn's new leader, Count Kinkade, to finish off the remnants of the bandits and bring peace to the region.
 His first contract is to provide security detail for the Diadem, offering free passage to Southhaven in addition to 10GP per person.

 ### Character Creation
 If you have an existing party from another adventure such as a level 0 character